ChaserSystems/terraform-google-discriminat-ilb/examples/google_network/README.md

-# discrimiNAT, ILB architecture, alongside "terraform-google-modules/network/google" example
+# DiscrimiNAT, ILB architecture, alongside "terraform-google-modules/network/google" example

-Demonstrates how to install discrimiNAT egress filtering in a network provisioned with the [terraform-google-modules/network/google](https://registry.terraform.io/modules/terraform-google-modules/network/google) module from the Terraform Registry.
+Demonstrates how to install DiscrimiNAT egress filtering in a network provisioned with the [terraform-google-modules/network/google](https://registry.terraform.io/modules/terraform-google-modules/network/google) module from the Terraform Registry.

 ## Example